poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             #<<<<<<<<<<<<
             iq.send()

-Setup message from XML files, strings and other objects
+Message setup from the XML files, strings and other objects
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To setup previously defined xml from string, from file containing this xml string or lxml (ElementTree) there are many ways to dump data.
-One of this is parse strings to lxml object, pass atributes and other info:
+There are many ways set up a xml from a string, xml-containing file or lxml (ElementTree) file.
+One of them is parsing the strings to lxml object, passing the attributes and other information, which may look like this:

 .. code-block:: python

     #File: $WORKDIR/example/example plugin.py

     #...
     from slixmpp.xmlstream import ElementBase, ET, register_stanza_plugin
     #...

     class ExampleTag(ElementBase):
-        name = "example_tag"                                        ##~ The name of the root XML element of that extension. namespace = "https://example.net/our_extension"             ##~ The namespace our stanza object lives in, like <example_tag xmlns={namespace} (...)</example_tag>.
+        name = "example_tag"                                        ##~ The name of the root XML element of that extension. namespace = "<https://example.net/our_extension>"             ##~ The namespace our stanza object lives in, like <example_tag xmlns={namespace} (...)</example_tag>.
 You should change it for your own namespace

         plugin_attrib = "example_tag"                               ##~ The name to access this type of stanza.
 In particular, given  a  registration  stanza,  the Registration object can be found using: stanza_object['example_tag'] now `'example_tag'` is name of ours ElementBase extension.
 And this should be that same as name.